 Otava New Businesses Ltd was demerged from Otavamedia Oy in May 2016.
 The new company owns NettiX Oy and Ampparit Oy.

-DeCo Media Ltd, MCI Press Ltd and Alma 360 Ltd joined forces with Otavamedia Customer Communications and the new company is called Otavamedia OMA Ltd. The new company is one of the leaders in its sector, offering companies, associations and public sector actors content marketing services in print, online, newsletter and videos together with social media, media communication and webcast services.
+In 2015 a new unit called Otavamedia OMA was formed in the Magazines division.
+The new unit one of the leaders in its sector, offering companies, associations and public sector actors content marketing services in print, online, newsletter and videos together with social media, media communication and webcast services.

 Otavamedia acquired the book clubs of Bonnier Books Finland and they were merged with the Great Finnish Book Club.